chrislo27/RhythmHeavenRemixEditor/docs/Toolbar.md

 <br>[See this section for more details.](README#views)

 The button with the colour palettes is the Theme Chooser.
-You can pick from a variety of pre-built themes, or make your own.
+You can pick from a variety of pre-built themes, or make your own with the Theme Editor.
 **`RIGHT CLICK`** this button to toggle between solid-colour backgrounds and (animated) menu backgrounds.
 <br>[See this article for more details.](Themes)